robotys/rain/README.md

 This effectively made it very fast and nimble for small and personal project.
 (Going to benchmark it soon).

+List
+---

-Requirements to run Rain:
+Requirements to use Rain:
-1. PHP 4.6
+1. PHP 5
+2. Apache (NGINX soon)
-2. Git
+3. Git
-3. <a href="http://www.sublimetext.com">Good text editor</a>.
-Pick your poison
+4. <a href="http://www.sublimetext.com">Good text editor</a> (Pick your poison)

 What Rain did not have:
 1. User login online.